h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 While there are lots of _social media platforms_ out there that you are probably already a member of, it's all about getting people to come back more and more on a regular basis.
 Grabbing their attention.
 And that's only possible by **_adding value_** to your audience as an artist. _Values_ may differ from a person to another; but the the thing is, they are all, well, _valuable_!
 To start, I'd suggest starting out with a _personal website._ That gives you lots of opportunities.
 Other than introducing yourself and putting a nice _portfolio_ online, you should use it as the head quarters of your _own brand._

-People who visit your website, **_must_** get to know who you are, what you do, and what you have to offer in a nice stylish way.
+People who visit your website, **_must_** get to know who you are, what you do, and what you have to offer in a nice, stylish way.
 People whose wavelength would match your content, will always want to know more about you and your business.
 So make sure you are prepared for that.
 Create a _platform_ for them to gather together and share thought and knowledge.
 Some people prefer Discord, some people prefer Reddit and even Telegram, YouTube, Instagram and other social media platforms.
 It depends on what you want to propose to them.

 ####